wp-plugins/flyzoo/readme.txt

 * Live Support: welcome your visitors and invite them to chat or contact you while you're offline!

-* Real-time Visitors Monitoring: get actionable insights about who is visiting your website and improve customer support to increase sales
+* Real-time Visitors Monitoring: get actionable insights about your visitors

 * Pop out Windows: chat rooms can be detached from the page and pop up to an external window for a better user experience!